Notable People

 Richard Blumenthal matters because he represents a particularly northeastern form of Democratic politics that still carries weight in national life: lawyerly, prosecutorial, institution-minded, suspicious of concentrated private power, and convinced that public shame is sometimes an instrument of governance.

 He has spent decades turning that sensibility into office, first in Connecticut and then in Washington.
 The archived post remembered the officeholder.
 The stronger rewrite remembers the method.
-Blumenthal is not just a senator from Connecticut.
+Blumenthal is more than a senator from Connecticut.
 He is a career public prosecutor who kept finding new arenas in which to prosecute.